 This one by far was the prettiest one of the batch.
 Almost hard to eat because it was so pretty to look at!
 The mango “cake” is actually formed out of cream, syrup and fresh mangoes.
 Despite the hardest one to break into, it was the fastest one to disappear!

-With home field advantage, this stall has an actual store in Roppongi.
-Known for unique flavors such as marscapone, Mango Lassi and Acai.
-Their tiramisu flavor by far was a hit with the crowd.
+With branches in Roppongi and Shinjuku, Yelo is known for its unique flavors such as marscapone, Mango Lassi and Acai.
+Their tiramisu flavor is also a hit with the crowd.
 Word on the street that after hours they spike it with rum – yum!

-I believe there is another stall we have yet to hit during the pop up hours.
-Please let us know which one is your favorite.
-Would love to hear in the comments below.
+So which one is your favorite?
+We would love to hear it in the comments below.
 As always, itadakimasu!